tandi3/JAVASCRIPT/README.md

 - Enjoy a responsive design with interactive hover effects.

 Technologies Used
-- HTML : For structuring the content and layout of the web application.
+- HTML: For structuring the content and layout of the web application.
-- CSS : For styling, layout, and responsive design.
+- CSS: For styling, layout, and responsive design.
-- JavaScript : For dynamic functionality and interactivity.
+- JavaScript: For dynamic functionality and interactivity.

 File Structure